-The purpose of the VILLUM Young Investigators Programme is to fund especially talented up-and-coming researchers in science and technology with ambitions of creating their own, independent research identity.
+The purpose of the VILLUM Young Investigator Programme is to fund especially talented up-and-coming researchers in science and technology with ambitions of creating their own, independent research identity.

 VILLUM Young Investigators:

 - 2018 – 18 researchers - DKK 153.4m

 - 2017 – 16 researchers - DKK 146.2m

 - 2016 – 20 researchers - DKK 119.1m

 - 2015 – 21 researchers - DKK 100.6m

 - 2014 – 20 researchers - DKK 95.4m